Broadcom bid for Qualcomm: The saga so far

 March 5, 2018

-Broadcom said the decision by CFIUS, a national security panel that can stop mergers that could harm U.S. security, to review the deal was the result of secret moves made by Qualcomm on Jan.
+Broadcom said the decision by CFIUS to review the deal was the result of secret moves made by Qualcomm on Jan.
 29 to encourage an investigation into the offer.

 Qualcomm said in a statement that it was delaying its 2018 annual meeting to April 5 as a result of the CFIUS order.